-- ✓ The identified cyanobacterial proteins are only distantly related to other known, eukaryotic prohibitin homologues and amongst themselves. - ✓ The prohibitin homologues Phb1, Phb2 and Phb3 form large and possibly homomultimeric protein complexes. - ✓ An interaction with an FtsH homologue has not yet been observed. - ✓ Prohibitin 1 is localised in the thylakoid and plasma membrane, whereas the Prohibitin homologues 2 and 3 are localised in the plasma membrane. - ✓ The prohibitin homologues Phb1, 2, 3, 4 & 5 are not essential for cell viability under the conditions tested so far. - ✓ The prohibitin homologues Phb1, Phb2, Phb3 and Phb4 seem not to be involved in the PSII repair cycle or affect the rate of D1 protein turnover in the performed experiments.
+- ✓ The identified cyanobacterial proteins are only distantly related to other known, eukaryotic prohibitin homologues and amongst themselves. - ✓ Prohibitin 1 is localised in the thylakoid and plasma membrane, whereas the Prohibitin homologues 2 and 3 are localised in the plasma membrane. - ✓ The prohibitin homologues Phb1, Phb2 and Phb3 form large and possibly homomultimeric protein complexes. - ✓ Phb1 seems to weakly interact at low levels with GST-tagged FtsH (SIr0228). - ✓ The prohibitin homologues Phb1, 2, 3, 4 & 5 are not essential for cell viability under the conditions tested so far. - ✓ The prohibitin homologues Phb1, Phb2, Phb3 and Phb4 seem not to be involved in the PSII repair cycle or affect the rate of D1 protein turnover in the performed experiments.